-The Board of Directors and Shareholders of Saratoga Investment Corp.
+The Board of Directors and Stockholders of Saratoga Investment Corp.

-We have audited the accompanying consolidated statements of assets and liabilities of Saratoga Investment Corp (the "Company"), including the consolidated schedules of investments, as of February 28, 2013 and February 29, 2012, and the related consolidated statements of operations, changes in net assets and cash flows for the years ended February 28, 2013, February 29, 2012, and February 28, 2011.
+We have audited the accompanying consolidated statement of assets and liabilities of Saratoga Investment Corp. (the "Company") as of February 28, 2014 and February 28, 2013, including the consolidated schedule of investments, and the related consolidated statements of operations, changes in net assets and cash flows for the years ended February 28, 2014, February 28, 2013 and February 29, 2012.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 We were not engaged to perform an audit of the Company's internal control over financial reporting.
 Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-Our procedures included confirmation of securities owned as of February 28, 2013, by correspondence with the custodian and management or agents of the underlying investments.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+Our procedures included confirmation of securities owned as of February 28, 2014, by correspondence with the custodian, debt agents and lenders.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Saratoga Investment Corp. at February 28, 2013 and February 29, 2012, and the consolidated results of its operations, changes in its net assets and its cash flows for the years ended February 28, 2013, February 29, 2012, and February 28, 2011, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Saratoga Investment Corp. at February 28, 2014 and February 28, 2013, and the consolidated results of its operations, changes in its net assets and its cash flows for the years ended February 28, 2014, February 28, 2013 and February 29, 2012, in conformity with U.S. generally accepted accounting principles.

-/s/ Ernst & Young LLP New York, NY May 29, 2013
+/s/ Ernst & Young LLP New York, NY May 27, 2014